FuhrerStein/VisImSorter2/README.md

 This program is not a new concept.
 It is a feature-reach rewrite of groupImg project by Victor Ribeiro.
 For original go to https://github.com/victorqribeiro/groupImg

 ## This readme
 This document is incomplete.
-It will improve as time allows.
+It will improve with time.
 Meanwhile feel free to contact to author if any questions arrive.